-I was born in Córdoba, Argentina, and graduated in physics in 1985 from Balseiro Institute, Bariloche, Argentina.
+I was born in Córdoba, Argentina, and graduated in physics in 1985 from Balseiro Institute, Argentina.
 In 1986 I moved to Germany for my PhD at the Max-Planck Institute FKF in Stuttgart with Prof. M. Cardona, which I finished in 1989.
 It followed a two-years postdoc at AT&T Bell Labs in Murray Hill, USA, and back to the MPI Stuttgart for three years.
 In 1996 I switched to the Technical University of Berlin for an appointment as Research & Teaching Associate.
 In 1999 I was awarded the Karl-Scheel Prize of the Physical Society of Berlin for my contributions to the field of high-pressure semiconductor physics.
 I joined the Optoelectronic Properties of Nanostructured Materials group at ICMAB-CSIC in November 2003 as ICREA.
 I created a facility for optical spectroscopy with micro and nanometer-scale resolution and set up a laboratory for high-pressure physics.
-I am leading group activities on high pressure and hybrid perovskites.
+I am leading group activities on high pressure, hybrid perovskites and plasmon-assisted thermionic emitters.